openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

        i.foo("aa")       // ok, 2nd method is called
     }

-In the example below, overload signatures are used:
+Overload signatures are represented in the example below:

 .. code-block-meta: